How Should I Dispose of an Expired Fire Extinguisher?

 If your fire extinguisher is mostly or fully empty, be sure to empty what may remain by squeezing the handle and releasing the agent.
 Once it is empty, remove the head so that no one confuses it for a full container.
 You can then recycle the shell; it should be accepted by most recycling centers.

 Schedule Fire Extinguisher Services

-If the fire extinguishers in your New Jersey, Delaware, or Philadelphia building require servicing, you can rely on the Confires professionals to get the job done.
+If the fire extinguishers in your New Jersey, Eastern Pennsylvania, or Northern Delaware building require servicing, you can rely on the Confires professionals to get the job done.
 We have over 30 years of experience in the fire protection industry and can ensure your fire extinguishers are up to the task of putting out a fire.
 The services we offer include:

 - Fire extinguisher inspections